jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleViewCommands.md

 ### `handleViewCommands`

-**Summary:** This function handles view commands by taking in a message and the last generated paths for markdown and graph files.
+**Summary:** This function handles view commands by taking in a message and last generated paths as parameters.

 **Signature:** `function handleViewCommands(message: any, lastGeneratedPaths: { md?: vscode.Uri, graph?: vscode.Uri } | undefined)`